 Professor Janine Holc loves politics, class discussion, and more politics.
-She has taught PS 101 for many years and it is her favorite course to teach.
 She specializes in Eastern Europe and Poland and has just finished writing a book on the use of Jewish girls from Poland as forced labor in the Holocaust.
-She enjoys advising students on not just coursework but majors, internships, careers and community service.
+She enjoys advising students on not just coursework but majors, internships, careers, and community service.
 She lives in Baltimore City with her son and a red poodle named Sonic.

-This pairing is recommended for students interested in Political Science, History and Global Studies.
 For students considering a major in the Sellinger School of Business, Sociology, Global Studies, Economics or Psychology, Political Science will count as an elective.
-HS 397D will fulfills the second history core requirement and diversity requirements.
-Students will enroll in a 100 level History course, the prerequisite for HS 397D, during the fall semester (unless they receive AP credit for the first level history core).
+HS 101 satisfies the History requirement for all students.